anhaidgroup/cloudlabeler/README.md

     If you are using your own Docker image, you should use your own container name.
 For example, if your container name is John/apache_labeler, type

     ```
-    sudo docker run -dit --name labeler -p 8080:80 John/apache_labeler
+    sudo docker run -dit --name labeler -p 80:80 John/apache_labeler
     ```
 </details>

 10. Now, you should be able to use cloud labeler from the web.
-You can find the IP address of your EC2 instance by clicking the EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
-Append ':8080' to your IPv4 Public IP.
-For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/' in your local machine (or any other machine whose IP address is included in the Source in the Security Group specified in step 3).
+You can find the IP address of your EC2 instance by clicking on the EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
+Append ':80' to your IPv4 Public IP.
+For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:80/' in your local machine (or any other machine whose IP address is included in the 'Source' of 'HTTP' in step 3).

 11. When you are done, you may need to remove the image and container in your EC2 instance.
 You should type the following command in the Command Shell of your EC2 instance:
     ```